Wandalen/wTools/module/core/clone_dyn/plan.md

 *   2025-07-01: V11: Completed Increment 5: Comprehensive Feature Combination Verification.
 Executed and passed all `clone_dyn` feature combination tests.
 *   2025-07-01: V12: Completed Increment 6: Documentation Overhaul.
 Refactored and improved `Readme.md` files for `clone_dyn`, `clone_dyn_meta`, and `clone_dyn_types`.
 *   2025-07-01: V13: Completed Increment 7: Final Review and Cleanup.
 All `clippy` checks passed for `clone_dyn`, `clone_dyn_meta`, and `clone_dyn_types`.
+*   2025-07-01: V14: Fixed doctest in `clone_dyn/Readme.md` by using fully qualified path for `#[clone_dyn_meta::clone_dyn]` to resolve name conflict with crate.
+*   2025-07-01: V15: Fixed `cfg` and documentation warnings in `tests/tests.rs`.
+*   2025-07-01: V16: Fixed doctest in `clone_dyn/Readme.md` to compile with `--no-default-features` by providing conditional trait definition and main function.
+*   2025-07-01: V17: Updated `Feature Combinations for Testing` in plan.
+Removed invalid test case for `clone_dyn_meta` with `--no-default-features` due to its dependency requirements.